kaminiwalunj/AI-102-AIEngineer/Instructions/22-azure-search.md

         ],
         "outputs": [
             {
-                "name": "sentiment",
+                "name": "score",
-                "targetName": "sentimentLabel"
+                "targetName": "sentimentScore"
             }
         ]
     }
     ```

 The new skill is named **get-sentiment**, and for each **document** level in a document, it, will evaluate the text found in the **merged_content** field of the document being indexed (which includes the source content as well as any text extracted from images in the content).
-It uses the extracted **language** of the document (with a default of English), and evaluates a label for the sentiment of the content.
-Values for the sentiment label can be "positive", "negative", "neutral", or "mixed".
-This label is then output as a new field named **sentimentLabel**.
+It uses the extracted **language** of the document (with a default of English), and evaluates a score for the sentiment of the content.
+This score is then output as a new field named **sentimentScore**.

 6. Save the changes you've made to **skillset.json**.